 Set your thermostat between 75 degrees and 78 degrees while you’re at home and awake.

 If comfortable for your family, increase your thermostat temperature during the night to reduce the strain on your system.

 If you have a programmable thermostat, schedule your settings to change about the same time that your family wakes up in the morning, then again when you leave the house for work, return home, and turn in for the night.

 Few settings feel as inviting as a toasty home after spending time out in the cold.
 To keep yourself warm without spending a fortune on heating, follow these guidelines:

-- Set your thermostat for 62 to 66 degrees during sleeping hours.
+- Set your thermostat for 62 degrees to 66 degrees during sleeping hours.

-- Set your thermostat for 68 to 72 degrees while your family is home.
+- Set your thermostat for 68 degrees to 72 degrees while your family is home.

-Follow these guidelines to keep you home at its most comfortable throughout the entire year.
+Follow these guidelines to keep your home at its most comfortable throughout the entire year.